 OECD Home › Economy › Publications & Documents › News Release

-Composite Leading Indicators (CLIs) continue pointing to a positive change in momentum in the OECD as a whole but with some divergence between major economies.
+Composite leading indicators (CLIs) continue to point to a positive change in momentum in the OECD as a whole but with some divergence between major economies.

 W okresie globalnego kryzysu gospodarczego Polska wyróżniła się na tle państw OECD dzięki znacznie szybszemu wzrostowi gospodarczemu w porównaniu do większości państw oraz imponującemu sukcesowi w zakresie redukcji różnic dochodów w porównaniu ze swoimi europejskimi partnerami.